joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 All of a sudden the estimation process has gone from a quick activity that can help the team, to a political, team morale destroying exercise.

-## How can we practise safe estimates?
+## How can we avoid estimate abuse?

 You may notice from the list of benefits of estimations, that all of the benefits are for the team.
 Once these harmless little numbers leave the team though and get into manager / stakeholder hands, the benefits can fall drastically and the potential problems can go up.
 This has led me to one rule I try to apply: